Care Level: Easy

-Care Requirements: A minimum 15 to 20 gallon aquarium is ideal for a group of White tetra.
+Care Requirements: A minimum 10 to 15 gallon aquarium is ideal for a small group of White tetra.
 Size up accordingly to accomodate a larger shoal or to lessen the liklihood of aggression toward tank mates.
 White tetra are one of our listed “hardy fish” because they are able to endure the initial break-in cycle of a newly set-up aquarium.
 Given their ease of care, White tetra are also an excellent choice for beginner hobbyists.
 White tetra are a very adaptable species to a wide range of water parameters.
 The aquarium does not need to be aquascaped with anything in particular to keep a shoal of White tetra happy, but plants, driftwood and other natural-looking arrangements will bring out the beauty of this tetra.
 White tetra form loose hierarchies, and this social structure is important to avoid this tetra being more prone to nip at other tank mates.
 White tetra are very diverse in their compatability; given their bigger and rounder adult size, they can be mixed with some larger fish species (such as angelfish, certain South American cichlids) but can also be mixed with other typical community-type fish.
 Recommended water conditions, 72-78° F, KH 4-8, pH 6.0-7.5.

 Purchase Size: Medium: 1”

 Note: Your item may not look identical to the image provided due to variation within species.
 Purchase sizes are approximate.